ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms between 7pm and 9pm, then a chance of showers
+         <h3>Tonight</h3>Showers and thunderstorms likely before 9pm, then a chance of showers and thunderstorms between 9pm and 11pm, then showers
-         and thunderstorms between 9pm and 11pm, then showers and thunderstorms likely between 11pm and midnight, then a chance of showers and thunderstorms between midnight and 1am, then showers and thunderstorms between 1am and 3am, then a chance of showers and thunderstorms between 3am and 4am, then showers and thunderstorms.
-Some of the storms could produce heavy rain.
-Mostly cloudy.
+         and thunderstorms likely between 11pm and midnight, then a chance of showers and thunderstorms between midnight and 1am, then showers and thunderstorms between 1am and 3am, then a chance of showers and thunderstorms between 3am and 4am, then showers and thunderstorms.
+Cloudy.
 Low around 74, with temperatures rising to around 76 overnight.
-South southwest wind around 6 mph.
+South wind 2 to 6 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">